TheHarishAravind/7515QCA-Assessment1/replicationproject/replication.md

 *What I thought before: Describe something that you thought or believed before you read the source that was challenged by the reading.*

+I never thought people would get scared at the sensors they had in that store.
+I felt weird, but in retrospect that is a very accidental signifier and it is truly a real and practical problem.

 *What I learned: Describe what you now know or believe as a result of the reading.
 Don't just describe the reading: write about what changed in YOUR knowledge.*

+My perspective about art and technology has changed so much.
+How people perceive artists and art has changed so much.
+I am not able to decipher if Scott thought he was doing art, but I think he does.
+The energy and accomplishment he does despite the very minimally significant action shows how tech is not farfetched thing anymore.
+Now the line between tech and art is becoming such a blur that I would try to equate Scott's achievements to that of how a painter would feel at the end of a painting.
+The feelingm that you've created something is an artist's joy.

+And after looking at this, I want to get into arduino as well.

 *What I would like to know more about: Describe or write a question about something that you would be interested in knowing more about.*

+I would love to know where to start to get into arduino.
+I've seen many lego creations with arduino, would that be a good place to begin with?

 *How this relates to the project I am working on: Describe the connection between the ideas in the reading and one of your current projects or how ideas in the reading could be used to improve your project.*

+Here Scott feverishly tells us about the emotions and processes that were involved in his prototyping method.
+From buying sensors that did more than motion sensing to finding a purpose to use the tech is all a lesson in prototyping.
+I found this refreshingly useful as it details the hardships of how his project scaled up and how he managed it all.

 ## Interaction flowchart ##